docusign/code-examples-php/README.md

-## XAMPP/Apache web server installation
+## XAMPP/Apache web server installation and configuration

 [XAMPP/Apache](https://www.apachefriends.org/download.html) can be configured to run the PHP launcher.